 Finely detailed and delicate, lithophanes are best suited for 3D printing on a high-resolution stereolithography (SLA) printer.
 Plastic extrusion (FDM) printers will produce thicker layers and unsightly buildup that diminish the appearance of the image.

-In this tutorial, we’ll walk you through the process of creating lithophanes on the Formlabs SLA 3D printer in three simple steps.
+In this tutorial, we’ll walk you through the process of creating 3D printed lithophanes on a Formlabs SLA 3D printer in three simple steps.

 Design the Lithophane

 First, pick a photograph.
 Lithophanes rely on the difference in contrast between parts of the image.
-Thanks to the high resolution of SLA 3D printing, any picture with a moderate level of contrast will show stunning details.
+Thanks to the high resolution of SLA 3D printing, any picture with a moderate level of contrast will result in a clear image with stunning details.
 If the image has low contrast, try converting it to black and white, turning up the contrast, or erasing the background using a photo editing tool.

-For 3D printing, convert the 2D image into a three-dimensional file.
-There are multiple software tools available, the easiest being a free online image-to-lithophane converter.
+For 3D printing, convert the 2D image into a three-dimensional lithophane model.
+There are multiple online lithophane generator tools available, the easiest being a free online image-to-lithophane converter.

 - Install the “Make Lithophane” action for Photoshop from the Adobe website.
 Unzip the file to reveal “Make Lithophane.atn.”